niloofarkheirkhah/nili/README.md

 ## Installing

-Here is some Instructions for Installing Prerequisites, Select Proper Instructions for your Operating System.
+Here is some Instructions for Installing Nili and its Prerequisites, Select Proper Instructions for your Operating System.

 ### Unix-like